Your Goal: Going Paperless with Employee Records

 How do you manage personnel records in your district?
 If you’re still managing employee information through stacks of paper and rows of filing cabinets, then you know the struggles of trying to find time to juggle paperwork and check off everything on your to-do list.
 You know that manual processes just aren’t sustainable — there has to be a better way.

-By going digital with employee records, you’re setting the stage for long-term success:
+By going digital with EDMS (Electronic Document Management Software), you’re setting the stage for long-term success:

 - Your team saves time that could be better spent on more strategic initiatives and providing a greater level of support to employees